-- (1) Means to support Organisational Security Policy, "P.USER.AUTHORIZATION"
+(1) Means to support Organisational Security Policy, "P.USER.AUTHORIZATION"

-This security policy requires that only officially registered TOE users be allowed to use the TOE. - The TOE implements this policy by the following Security Functions: - (a) User identification and authentication
+This security policy requires that only officially registered TOE users be allowed to use the TOE.

+(a) User identification and authentication

 Based on the user identification and authentication described in 3.1.1.2, whether a person who attempts to use the TOE is an authorised user will be verified with reference to the identification and authentication information obtained from the user.
 A person is provided with the user privileges that are set in advance in accordance with the role assigned to the user, so that the authorised person is allowed to use the TOE only if the person is confirmed as an authorised user.